 “Our present study confirms that there is a possible association between hypertension and increase in hearing threshold.
 Patients with hypertension have greater increase in hearing threshold as compared to those without hypertension.”2

-The actual mechanics of how hypertension itself may directly affect our hearing was also hypothesized by the author of the article ‘The Connection Between High Blood Pressure and Hearing Loss’.
+The actual mechanics of how hypertension itself may directly affect our hearing were also hypothesized by the author of the article ‘The Connection Between High Blood Pressure and Hearing Loss’.

 “The link between high blood pressure and impaired hearing isn’t difficult to understand.
 When your blood pressure is high, your blood vessels are damaged.
 This damage isn’t centered in one area of the body – your entire body is affected, including your ears.
 And when the blood vessels in your ears are damaged – and have a fatty plaque buildup – your hearing could be impaired.”3